21 SaaS Marketing Metrics You Must Track in 2022

 Marketers can understand these types of leads, again, by the customer’s very specific behavior.

-Tracking these two types of qualified leads (SALs and MQLs) is very important because most of the time the best marketing campaigns don’t have a super-high level of leads but high levels of qualified leads.
+Tracking these two types of qualified leads (SALs and MQLs) is very important because most of the time the best campaigns don’t have a super-high level of leads but high levels of qualified leads.

 3. Feed Subscriber Growth Rate